 How to track app installs, reduce churn and optimize the user lifecycle

 The average user accesses almost 40 apps per month, and app marketers must do everything in their power to keep their slice of the pie.
 But churn is a critical issue for app marketers, with most apps getting deleted within a week of their last use.
-Although all apps will lose users over time, 40% of users who uninstall an app will redownload it at a later date.
-This means you need data that enables you to learn from this behavior, optimize the user journey, and differentiate new installs from reinstalls.
 In this guide we breakdown the user lifecycle, share ways to improve the stickiness of your product, and show why all marketers need to track app uninstalls..

 What is the user lifecycle?